Saul Nassé

-Saul Edward Nassé is Chief Executive and Keeper of The National Archives, the official archive and publisher for the UK Government.
+Saul Edward Nassé (born July 1965) is Chief Executive and Keeper of The National Archives, the official archive and publisher for the UK Government.
 He was formerly a television producer for the BBC, and was also chief executive of Cambridge Assessment, and a fellow of Robinson College, Cambridge.
 At the BBC he was successively Editor of Tomorrow's World, general manager of BBC Worldwide Productions in Mumbai and Controller of BBC Learning.

 Early life

-Saul Nassé was born in Bedford and educated at Bedford Modern School.
+Saul Edward Nassé was born in July 1965 in Bedford.
 At the age of seven his interest in science was inspired by Raymond Baxter, the first presenter of the BBC television programme Tomorrow's World.
-After school he read Natural Sciences at the University of Cambridge where he earned a Master of Arts.
-He then spent three years as a research student at Cranfield University before ending his PhD to join the BBC in 1990.
+Nassé was educated at Bedford Modern School.

+In 1987, Nassé graduated from Robinson College with a Master's in Natural Sciences.